pluggdapps/pluggdapps/README.rst

 --------

 * simple plugin system based on interface specification.
-* define framework by specifying interfaces.
-Implement them as pluggable components.
+* a platform to develop, package and distribute interfaces and plugins.
+* extend the platform to populate additional context for plugin objects.
-* easy to use configuration system,
+* an awesome configuration system.

   * configuration can be done with one or more .ini files.
   * browser based configuration that can be persisted in a backend store.